Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 The robber starts on the desert hex and is activated when:

-- Someone rolls a 7, OR
+- Someone rolls a 7

 - Someone plays a Knight card